Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 19:41 That's super handy.

-19:43 Yeah, it's good for debugging.
+19:42 yeah, it's good for debugging.

-19:52 I took the website down with the walrus operator once.
+19:52 I take, I took the website down with the wallruss operator once I said, I told that story

-19:57 Yeah.
+19:56 Yeah.

-19:57 And like not even the main website, just it was in a little utility, but it got parsed by the route finding thing and killed it.
+19:57 Like not even the main website, just, it was in a little utility, but it got parsed

-20:04 All right, well, that's it for items, huh?
+20:04 Well, that's it for items, huh?

 20:05 Yeah, it is.

-20:07 Awesome.
+20:06 Awesome.

-20:07 Extras?
+20:07 Extras.

-20:08 I got a couple since I got my screen up.
+20:07 I got a couple since I got my screen up.

-20:17 And this allows you to, for parameterized fixtures or for parameterized tests, to have a startup that goes, a setup that happens before all the parameters and the teardown that happens at the end.
+20:24 a startup, a startup that goes, a setup that happens before all the parameters and a teardown

-20:33 There's a warning here because the API might change with respect to teardown.
+20:30 It's still, the API is up, there's a warning here because there's the, the API might change

-20:38 Working on yield functions for that.
+20:36 with respect to teardown, working on yield, yield functions for that.

-20:42 I also, I was going to cover this as a full thing.
+20:41 I also, I was going to cover this as a full thing.

-20:44 Oh, yeah, this is just sort of how you use it.
+20:45 This is just sort of how you use it.

 20:46 You get like a setup and teardown.

-20:48 Oh, no, this is how I want to do it.
+20:48 Oh no, this is, this is how I want to do it.

 20:50 This is the change that I might do of adding yield.